labF212/MyOpenLab3.12_antigo/readme.txt

 MyOpenLab

+This was a working Alpha version of MyOpenLab.
+To upgrade search for MyLibreLab.
+Paulo GalvÃ£o

 For Linux and MAC first open a Linux Terminal.
 Use the "cd" command to Change the working directory and set your distribution Folder.
 (Example: cd /home/yourpath/distribution).
 Execute "./start_linux" script (You must Add Execution privileges to that Script).